Can I have a water birth?

 No. You will find that laboring in your own home will actually reduce the pain.
 The information you will receive from our birth classes will equip you with many options in positioning, massage, and environmental management which will also decrease the pain of labor.
 The reality is … it hurts to have a baby.
 But the pain is worth it, to protect your child from dangerous drugs, and to totally experience birth as it was meant to be.

-I have had easy births, and want to have my next baby without any assistance.
+I have had easy births, and want to have my next baby with only myself and husband present.
 Will you provide my prenatal care?

 I heard that midwifery was illegal in Wyoming.